shilpagopi/ML/Recap/InterviewQuestions.md

 * Random forests allow you to determine the feature importance.
 SVM’s can’t do this.
 * Random forests are much quicker and simpler to build than an SVM.
 * For multi-class classification problems, SVMs require a one-vs-rest method, which is less scalable and more memory intensive.

+### Which algorithm is better at handling outliers logistic regression or SVM?
+Logistic regression will find a linear boundary if it exists to accommodate the outliers.
+Logistic regression will shift the linear boundary in order to accommodate the outliers.
+SVM is insensitive to individual samples.
+There will not be a major shift in the linear boundary to accommodate an outlier.
+SVM comes with inbuilt complexity controls, which take care of overfitting.
+This is not true in case of logistic regression.+

+### CRV curves?
+Lift Curves?